lifeisforu/NodeGraph/README.md

 Model class specify type of ViewModel, and appearances info is determined statically by attributes or dynamically by calling methods of NodeGraphManager.

-In next articles, I will explain about Styling with Custom ViewModel and methods about Serialization/Deserialization.
+In next articles, I will explain about Styling with Custom ViewModel and methods for Serialization/Deserialization.